aborisd/sekretar/docs/MLC_SETUP.md

 This creates `./dist/` with the following:
 - `dist/lib`: `libmlc_llm.a`, `libmodel_iphone.a`, `libtvm_runtime.a`, `libtokenizers_cpp.a`, `libsentencepiece.a`, `libtokenizers_c.a`
 - `dist/bundle`: `mlc-app-config.json` and (optionally) weights if you configured `bundle_weight: true`.

+Notes
+- No manual TVM build is required for this path.
+- If your machine runs hot during packaging, limit parallelism: `export CMAKE_BUILD_PARALLEL_LEVEL=2`.

 3) Add MLCSwift package and link libraries
 ------------------------------------------